RadialDevGroup/React-Style-Guide/README.md

   <Button text='Save' onChange={this.save}/>
   ```

-* Do not use braces around double quotes
+* Do not use braces around double quotes.
   ```js
   // good
   <Button text="Save" onChange={this.save}/>